Electronic Data Interchange (EDI) 101

 The graphic below illustrates a sample purchase order in printed form and how it would look once it’s translated into the ANSI and EDIFACT EDI formats.

-An EDI translator within the EDI software translates EDI data elements and formats into readable view.
-This enables real-time business document processing easier and the EDI software can be managed by absolutely anyone who is having the business understanding.
+An EDI translator within the EDI software translates EDI data elements and formats into a readable view.
+This makes real-time business document processing easier and the EDI software can be managed by absolutely anyone who has a business understanding.

-My company uses the ANSI X12 standard so I can briefly give you some idea of how EDI works with ANSI X12 standard so this article will make more drift.
+My company uses the ANSI X12 standard so I can briefly give you some idea of how EDI works with ANSI X12 standard so this article will make more sense.

-First, we need to learn ANSI X12 Document Types — Each document is identified by a 3 digits code number.
+First, we need to learn ANSI X12 Document types.
+Each document is identified by a 3-digit code number.

 Common ANSI X12 Document Types (Transaction Sets)